SociallyIneptWeeb/AICoverGen/README.md

 ## New Features

-* Easy and automated setup using launcher scripts for both windows and debian-based linux systems
+* Easy and automated setup using launcher scripts for both windows and Debian-based linux systems
 * Caching system which saves intermediate audio files as needed, thereby reducing inference time as much as possible.
 For example, if song A has already been converted using model B and now you want to convert song A using model C, then vocal extraction can be skipped and inference time reduced drastically
 * Ability to listen to intermediate audio files in the UI.
 This is useful for getting an idea of what is happening in each step of the song cover generation pipeline
 * A "multi-step" song cover generation tab: here you can try out each step of the song cover generation pipeline in isolation.
 For example, if you already have extracted vocals available and only want to convert these using your voice model, then you can do that here.
 Besides, this tab is useful for experimenting with settings for each step of the song cover generation pipeline